|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Temple conducts late registration at the beginning of each semester or summer session.
 Registration appointments may be required.

 A late fee of $50.00* will be assessed beginning the first day of classes in the fall and spring semesters and each summer session.
-No initial registrations or registration revisions will be processed after the 12th week of classes during the fall and spring semesters and after the fourth week of the summer sessions.
+No initial registrations or registration revisions will be processed after the 2nd week of classes of the fall and spring semesters and third day of the summer sessions.
 These charges and restrictions apply to both initial and reinstated registrations and are subject to change.

 * This fee is assessed earlier to continuing matriculated students who delay their registration.
 See Continuing Student Registration above.

 Students may revise their schedules at any time after they have registered.
 Students who cannot register by phone or web but wish to make changes in their course schedules should complete a Schedule Revision (Drop/Add) form.
 Approvals required vary according to the time the transaction is completed and the student's college.
 See the Schedule Revision Matrix in the printed Class Schedule for information.

 These students must: